SS Yarmouth

-The SS Yarmouth was a steamship notable for its part in developing Yarmouth, Nova Scotia, and connecting it to Boston, Massachusetts.
+SS Yarmouth was a steamship notable for its part in developing Yarmouth, Nova Scotia, and connecting it to Boston, Massachusetts.
 Later in life it had a central role as the flagship of the Marcus Garvey initiative the Black Star Line.
 Marcus Garvey, known as the "Black Moses", was a "back to Africa" evangelist, and his ideas, although radical and controversial in his own time and today, still remain influential.
 The Black Star Line's name, a play on the White Star Line, is remembered in the flag of Ghana.